Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 Your glam is your fighting style, and also the reason people become your fans.
 Grants 4 Special Techniques

 Weapons:
- - Staff (A staff or spear, reach weapon)
+ - Staff (A staff, spear, mop, or other pole weapon)
   - Stay Back!: Keep multiple enemies at a distance
   - Vault: Use your weapon to increase your mobility
- - Blade (Sword, Dagger, or other short bladed weapon)
+ - Blade (Sword, axe, pizza cutter, or other bladed weapon)
   - Dash Slash: Run past your opponent and slash through their defenses
   - Cleave: Damage an opponents weapon
  - Bludgeon (Hammer, club mace, Frying Pan or other short blunt weapon)